 The rule of thirds

 The rule of thirds is the most famous composition rule, and also the simplest.
 It’s such a central part of photography that your camera is probably already set up for you to use it.
-If you look through your viewfinder, the chances are you’ll see an overlaid grid – this enables you to quickly compose images using the rule of thirds.
+If you look through your viewfinder, the chances are you’ll see an overlaid grid – and this enables you to quickly compose images using the rule of thirds.

-The basic premise of this rule is that you place your subject or key object – whatever you want your viewer to focus on – on one of the cross sections of the grid.
-This helps draw the viewer’s eye into the photo and gives the subject more prominence.
+The basic idea of this rule is that you place your subject or key object (whatever you want your viewer to focus on) on one of the cross sections of the grid.
+This is supposed to help draw the viewer’s eye into the photo and give the subject more prominence.

 Leading lines is a form of composition that uses lines inside a photograph to lead the viewer to something interesting.
-This line could be footprints in the snow, or the crest of waves in the ocean, or a path through a field – it can be anything, as long as it’s a natural line that pulls your view into your photo.
+This line could be footprints in the snow, the crest of waves in the ocean, or a path through a field – it can be anything, as long as it’s a natural line that pulls your view into your photo.

 Great photos need more than a good idea and an interesting concept; they need these elements to interact with each other in the right way.
 It will take time and effort to get a feel for what works and what doesn’t – not to mention plenty of practice – but that’s all part of the experience.

-If you want some more guidance, there are plenty of online photography courses you can do from the comfort of your own home – check out our article on creative skills, where we highlight some of the best free and paid photography tutorials and classes.
+If you want some more guidance, there are plenty of online photography courses you can take from the comfort of your own home.
+You might like to check out our article on creative skills, where we highlight some of the best free and paid photography tutorials and classes.
 We’ve also got some excellent photography courses available on our site.

 As you continue to develop your skills, it might be fun to consider entering some amateur photography competitions.
-It’s not all about winning: entering competitions is a great way to challenge yourself, and it can help give you a new dose of motivation.
+It’s not all about winning: entering competitions is a great way to challenge yourself, and it can help give you something to work towards and a new dose of motivation.
 Seeing your images posted alongside other photographers’ can be a big confidence boost too.

 Progress takes time, but as you improve you’ll probably notice that you start examining how the light falls as you walk down the street, or coming across a scene and being struck with a powerful urge to photograph it.
 These are signs that your skills are developing, but it’s also just part of the beauty of photography, and how it can change the way you see the world.

 Interesting in taking a photography course?